15 December 2022 | Article | Elanie Khamil, Sharmayne Cheng

 Running a regular give programme takes a lot.
 A lot of everything.
 Mapping out every function of your programme to ensure an excellent donor experience, ensuring the right messages are being communicated as well as building and fostering a community.

 Sometimes it seems overwhelming, and honestly, there will never be a time where you have every process mapped out perfectly, or every piece that is optimal.
-The best takeaway from the subscription economy is to start and trust the learning process.
+The best takeaway from the subscription economy is to start and trust the process.

 Whether you’re at the consideration phase or you have it almost figured out and just waiting to start… if you think you could use a sounding board, we’re happy to meet you where you are.
 After all, we exist to lessen the challenges for non-profits, making fundraising easier, and enabling you to focus on your mission.
 Hit us up.